NickBer/gpt-text-based/README.md

 # gpt-text-based

 !
-Currently now well tested and code is also not very good.
+Currently not well tested and code is also not very good.
 Created for personal use.
 Use at your own risk.

 ## Description